VikulChoudhary/notice-board-website/README.md

 # notice-board-website
-notice website which can be used for events and announcements 🗞️ Local Community Hub – Community Notice Board
+🗞️ Local Community Hub – Community Notice Board
 A responsive and dynamic web application designed to serve as a digital notice board for local communities.
 Built using HTML, Tailwind CSS, and vanilla JavaScript, this platform allows admins to post announcements, events, and important contact information for residents.